Virtualization-projects/panamax-ui-wiki/Panamax-Installer-Commands.md

 **Example usage**: ``$ panamax up``

-**Actions**: Starts panamax CoreOS VM.
+**Actions**: Starts Panamax CoreOS VM.
 Any running apps that were tagged to be auto-restarted should come back up.

 ### restart
 Stops and Starts Panamax.